JRasmusBm/git-workshop/01_basic_git_config.md

 with.
 As our first change we will demonstrate how to change the default git editor, which will impact all future changes.

-Installing the editor (Say I preferred `nano`):
+Installing the editor (Say we preferred `nano`):

 ```sh
 sudo apt install nano -y
 ```

 We then edit the git config to set the editor to our favorite editor.
-For demonstration purposes I switch the editor to use `nano`.
-I also included the setting for setting up vscode as our git editor, because it is a very powerful and popular editor.
+For demonstration purposes we switch the editor to use `nano`.
+We can also for example set up vscode as our git editor, included here because it is a very powerful and popular editor.

 ```sh
 git config --global --edit